-The $50 million Strong Start, Great Future Capital Campaign is about empowering people across the GTA with essential services by building new Ys in their neighbourhood.
+The $50 million Strong Start, Great Future Capital Campaign is our promise to bring essential services, opportunity, and community to more people by building more Ys across the GTA.

 Too many people in the GTA are being held back by barriers that are impossible to overcome on their own.